How to Create a Waterfall Chart in Excel (Step-by-Step)

-Excel has a built-in waterfall chart type available since Excel 2016.
-This guide covers the exact steps to create one from your data, mark the total bars correctly, and customize colors for increases and decreases.
+Excel has a built-in waterfall chart type — also called a waterfall graph or waterfall diagram — available since Excel 2016.
+This guide covers the exact steps to create one from scratch, mark the total bars correctly, customize colors for increases and decreases, and handle the multiple-series case that Excel doesn't support natively.

 What is a waterfall chart in Excel?

-In Excel, a waterfall chart is a built-in chart type under the Insert menu.
+In Excel, a waterfall chart (also called a bridge chart or cascade chart) is a built-in chart type under the Insert menu.
 You provide a simple two-column table — category and value — and Excel handles the floating bar positions automatically.
 Positive values appear as increase bars, negative values as decrease bars.
-You then manually mark your start and end bars as 'totals' so they sit on the baseline.
+You then manually mark your start and end bars as totals so they sit on the baseline rather than floating.
 Available in Excel 2016, Excel 2019, Excel 2021, Microsoft 365, and Excel for Mac.

 Prepare your data